sentoz/loggie-docs-en/docs/user-guide/architecture/advantages.md

 Loggie brings benefits at the deployment and maintenance level.
 Compared with the conventional ELK architecture used before (Filebeat to collect logs, Logstash to transfer and parse logs), costs of troubleshooting and customized development are lower, because Filebeat and Logstash are written in two different languages.
-After switching to Loggie, we do not need to maintain two projects, and even if there is no need for data transfer, we can choose to configure log parsing on the Agent side.
+After switching to Loggie, we do not need to maintain two projects.
+And if there is no need for data transfer, we can choose to configure log parsing on the Agent side.

 In addition, the current open source solution for log alarms is elastAlert.
 But elastAlert cannot directly connect to AlertManager, and there are problems in high availability.
 At the same time elastAlert strongly relies on Elasticsearch.
 Therefore, if you use Loggie, you can directly use Loggie to detect abnormal logs and dock alarm service without introducing additional components.